 • Collaborate with a team of dental professionals, including dental hygienists and dental assistants, to ensure optimal patient care and smooth clinic operations

-• Attend professional development seminars and workshops on the latest advancements in dental technology and treatments, implementing new techniques into practice when applicable
+• Attend professional development seminars and workshops on the latest advancements in dental technology and treatments, and implement new techniques into practice when applicable

 Resume writer’s tip: Quantify your experience